 What’s the second reason I hear you cry?

-That said and done I decided that my craving for treacle tart could easily be spiced up a bit and so the Spiced Treacle Tart was born (I simply can’t help it, I have to tamper with a recipe and experiment!)
-The lovely thing about this recipe is that you can easily omit the spices and hey-presto you have a normal treacle tart!
+Oops, I’ve gone off on a tangent again haven’t I?
+This year I decided that my craving for treacle tart could easily be spiced up a bit and so the Spiced Treacle Tart was born (I simply can’t help it, I have to tamper with a recipe and experiment!)
+The lovely thing about this recipe is that you can easily omit the spices and/or hot cross buns and hey-presto you have a Traditional English Treacle Tart!

 Other recipes you might like to try